GoogleChrome/kino/src/api/03-user-experience/07-autoplay.md

    /**
     * Note: In older browsers the `play()` method may not
-    *       return a Promise.
+    *       return a promise.
 If you need to support
     *       pre-2019 browsers, you could do:
     *
     * Promise.resolve(videoElement.play())